4 Cybersecurity Budget Management Tips

 1. Grow your cybersecurity team from within

 Much like how a major league baseball team nurtures young talent through its farm league system, the best CISOs are growing their own talent by training interns or employees from other parts of the company.
-Security operations centre (SOC) analysts often transition into cybersecurity from another part of the IT department, and today the search doesn’t have to be linked to even the CIO organisation.
+Security operations center (SOC) analysts often transition into cybersecurity from another part of the IT department, and today the search doesn’t have to be linked to even the CIO organization.

 Economically speaking this is an innovative way to staff your SOC for a reasonable price: and the fact is with the skills shortage you may not even be able to find people externally.
 An internal development program also builds loyalty and retention: an ISACA survey found that after pay, limited promotion or development opportunities was the main driver for cybersecurity professionals leaving their job.